Permissionless-Software-Foundation/burn-app/README.md

 # burn-app
 An automated Bitcoin Cash wallet that forwards payments on to the token-liquidity app with an OP_RETURN instruction to burn tokens.

-This is a test of the automated deployment.

 This repository is a boilerplate for building APIs with